-How to get Deployed in Bitlife
+How to get deployed in BiLlife

-How to survive deployment in Bitlife
+How to survive deployment in BitLife - Minesweeper guide

-What do the Numbers Mean?
+What do the numbers mean?

-For example, if there's a number 1, then there's ONE mine touching that number.
+For example, if there's a number 1, then there's one mine touching that number.
 So, if you have a 1 like above on a corner of a tile and it's not touching any other tiles, then you know for sure that it's a mine.
 Tap and hold on that tile to put a flag on it, that will let you keep in mind which is a mine and which isn't!

-Now that we know what each number means, we can now determine where mines are.
+Now that we know what each number means, we can determine where mines are.
 We see that there are two different number 1s touching tiles on corners.
 So, we know for sure that those are mines.
 If we look below, there's a number 2 that is only touching two blocks.
 So, we know for sure that those two are mines.

 The number 2 between the 1s is touching the middle tile.
-We know that the 2 is already touching two different mines, so we can safely press that tile.
+We know that the 2 are already touching two different mines, so we can safely press that tile.
 We are now left with the following field.

 Now we have a ton of 2s, there's one to the right of the flagged tiles.
 It's only touching that tile and one other one, so we know for sure that it is a mine.

 We now have the 2 directly below it that we know is safe.
 So, that means the tile to the right of the newly flagged tile is safe!
-The 2 to the left of that mine is also touching a tile, so we can press that one too.
+The 2 to the left of that mine are also touching a tile, so we can press that one too.